iquiw/copyfu-extension/README.md

 ### Prerequisites

 [bun](https://bun.sh) needs to be installed.

-Then install dependencies.
+Then, install dependencies.

 ```console
 $ bun i